AlirezaSedghi/wp-aparat/readme.txt

 * Add support of WordPress block editor (Gutenberg)

 = 2.1.0 =
-* Fix the problem of video display
+* Fix the problem with the video display
 * Fix the problem of displaying the channel video list
-* Improve appearance of the widget display
+* Improve the appearance of the widget display
 * Receiving thumbnails directly from the Aparat to avoid taking up space
 * Rewriting the codes of the section receiving information from Aparat to increase speed and solve problems
-* Compatible with previous versions settings
+* Compatible with previous version's settings
 * Release under the MIT license as an open-source plugin

 = 1.5 =
-* Option page in WordPress dashboard to configure settings.
+* Options page in WordPress dashboard to configure settings.
 * Add feature to set custom thumbnail.
-* Add feature to set custom width for shortcodes.
+* Add a feature to set a custom width for shortcodes.

 == Upgrade Notice ==